Whitecat18/Whitecat18/README.md

   <br>
  <h2>Upcoming Projects</h2>
  - Powershell for hackers and pentesters <br>
- - Building Kali Custom iamges .
-A Neat one Like Blackarch !
+ - Building Kali Custom images.
+A Neat and Cool one Like Blackarch !